Understanding Cloudinary's pricing structure ― The credit unit system and how to check usage

 cl_quota_usage

-The "Cycle Progress" makes it easy to compare the elapsed percentage of the billing cycle period with the unit consumption rate.
+The "Cycle Progress" provides an easy-to-understand comparison between the elapsed percentage of the billing cycle period and the unit consumption rate.

-Other information that can be checked at this time includes:
+Other information that can currently be checked includes:

 • Usage by Product Environment

-• Units Used by Metric (monthly unit consumption by metric)
+• Units Used by Metric (unit consumption by month and metric)

 • Storage Usage by Asset Type (storage unit consumption by asset type)